ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 ### 1.1 Registration Officer and Supervisor on-boarding [**[↑]**](#table-of-content)

 When a registration officer or supervisor is onboarded  in an online client machine for the first time, they provide their biometric details, which will be stored and mapped to the client machine locally.
 This locally stored data helps to authenticate a supervisor or registration officer.

+Registration Client enables capturing an officer's biometrics during on-boarding to support login, local duplicate checks, and registration submission.

-#### A. Map registration officers and supervisors to a client machine.
+**Map registration officers and supervisors to a client machine**

 Initially, a machine will have no operators on boarded.
 The first registration officer or supervisor will be on-boarded by an administrator.
 Thereafter this registration officer or supervisor can on-board other operators.
 The system allows the following to occur for a successful on-boarding of an operator:
 1. The system will on-board an operator using the operator’s biometrics.